luzierprojetos/UIWebDBEasy/README.md

 The objective of this project is to facilitate the creation of web applications management (with data access) from a series of data to be found in a database.

 In principle be developed with minimum requirements:
-  - No need for web server.
+ - No need for web server
  - No need for database server
  - Only the need for an HTML5 web browser

 Allow any person without programming skills can make your web applications access data quickly and easily.